iusztinpaul/energy-forecasting/README.md

 **The code is tested only on Ubuntu 20.04 and 22.04 using Python 3.9.**

-If you have problems during the installation, please leave us an issue and we will respond to you and update the README for future readers.
+If you have problems during the usage instructions, please leave us an issue, and we will respond to you and update the README for future readers.

+Also, if you have any questions, you can contact me directly on [LinkedIn](https://www.linkedin.com/in/pauliusztin/).

 ## The Pipeline

 #### Run
-We will run the pipeline using Airflow.
+You will run the pipeline using Airflow.
 Don't be scared.
-Docker makes everything very simple to setup.
+Docker makes everything very simple to set up.

-**NOTE:** We also hooked the **private PyPi server** in the same docker-compose.yaml file.
-Thus, everythign will start with one command.
+**NOTE:** We also hooked the **private PyPi server** in the same docker-compose.yaml file with Airflow.
+Thus, everything will start with one command.

 ```shell
 # Move to the airflow directory.